code-reaper08/VALFE08/README.md

 ## Downloding and Installing VALFE08

 VALFE08's source code can be run by following [these instructions](https://github.com/code-reaper08/VALFE08#how-to-use), however, for a very non-techy user, it might still pose some groundwork in installing the necessary tools and environment to run VALFE08.
 To ease this, such users can use the official VALFE08 installer script provided in this repository.
+An uninstall script is also provided to remove VALFE08 from the system.

 ### What the installer script does